bbauska/CS198.1x/readme.md

 </p>
 &nbsp;

-### Early Bitcoin: Scandals, Hacks, and Illegal Activity
+<h3>Early Bitcoin: Scandals, Hacks, and Illegal Activity

 As Bitcoin began increasing in popularity, it also began facing increasing cases of thefts, hacks, and illegal activity.
 The first was a large hack on Magic: The Gathering Online Exchange (Mt.
 Gox), one of the first Bitcoin exchange website created in 2010.